Visual Effects and Motion Graphics BSc

 - developing work-related skills demanded by industry employers, enhancing your employability

 - personal development, including: self-confidence, self-discipline and responsibility

 - a salary, since most Brunel placements are paid

 Brunel has a dedicated Professional Development Centre with over 30 staff, including specialist industry consultants.
 Each course has a dedicated placement officer who supports students through the placement process, as well as course lecturers to visit and support you.
 The service includes CV writing, one-to-one guidance and mock interviews.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

 Entry Criteria 2017/18

-- GCE A-level BBB, to include one creative subject such as Fine Art, Graphic Design, Music, Design and Technology (Product Design) or Photography and one technical subject such as Maths, Computing, Chemistry, Electronics, Statistics, Design and Technology (Systems and Control) or Physics (General Studies not accepted).
+- GCE A-level BBB, to include one subject from the following; Maths, Computing, Chemistry, Electronics, Statistics, Design and Technology (Systems and Control) or Physics.
+(General Studies not accepted).

-- BTEC Level 3 Extended Diploma DDD in either Arts, Engineering or Science Subject.
+- BTEC Level 3 Extended Diploma DDD in an arts, engineering or science subject.